ruldak/Autonomous-AI-Code-Review-Agent/README.md

 ## 🏗️ Technical Architecture & Flow

-The application leverages a decoupled background task model.
-This design allows it to respond to GitHub's webhook request immediately, preventing webhook timeout issues, while executing deep static syntax tree parsing and large language model evaluations asynchronously.
+The application leverages a decoupled background task model powered by **Celery** with **Redis** as a message broker.
+This design allows the FastAPI web app to respond to GitHub's webhook request immediately, preventing webhook timeout issues, while distributed Celery workers execute deep static syntax tree parsing and large language model evaluations asynchronously.

 ### Architecture Diagram
 Below is the execution flow of a Pull Request review: